 Nairobi to Mombasa Train – First Impressions and Review

 The SGR service is as standard as train services get.
 My first impressions were excellent!
-The termini buildings and platforms are beautiful, exits and entrances well labelled and staff were courteous.
+The termini buildings and platforms are beautiful, exits and entrances are well labelled and the staff were courteous.

 Nairobi to Mombasa Train First Class Review